mrclaytorres/completion/README.md

 When you run the application in the command line, it will ask for your desired OpenAI model (_just use the appropriate number_), if you want to use `gpt-4` model, make sure your account has `gpt-4` enabled.
 As of this writing, gpt-4 is invite-only.

 ## GUI Version
 I created a GUI version of this application.
-If you want to test it on the fly just run the `gui.py` file.
+If you want to test it on the fly, just run the `gui.py` file.

 If you want an executable application, you can use any Python packages that converts Python code into an executable file.
-I have great success with PyInstall.
+I have great success with PyInstaller.

 To learn more about how to use PyInstaller, check out Using [PyInstaller to Easily Distribute Python Applications](https://realpython.com/pyinstaller-python/).